kyle-fd/weeman/README.md

 =====

 HTTP server for phishing in python.
-Weeman has support for most of the (bigest) websites.

-Usually you will want run Weeman with DNS spoof attack. (see dsniff, ettercap).
+Usually you will want to run Weeman with DNS spoof attack. (see dsniff, ettercap).

 Weeman will do the following steps:
 ------------------------------------